costquestassociates/cqazapi-pytools/README.md

 ### Option 1: Submodule

-To use the class, add it as a submodule to your project.
+If you are including within another repository, add as a submodule.

 ```bash
 git submodule add https://github.com/costquestassociates/cqazapi-pytools cqazapipytools
 ```